Professor of Theatre

-The Department of Theatre and Film Studies offers a theatre major and theatre minor, a film minor, and, through the Music Department, a musical theatre voice concentration.
+The Department of Theatre offers a theatre major and a theatre minor.

 Integrating faith and the dramatic disciplines.